Zigul1/CoverShell/README.md

 1.
-- Download the repository in .zip format and then extract it in a folder
+- Download the repository in .zip format and then extract it in a folder 2.
->OR
-- copy all the raw text of the script "CoverShell.ps1" and paste it in a new notepad file, save it and give it a .ps1 extension
-2.
 - set a compatible execution policy with the PowerShell command: `set-execution policy -scope CurrentUser RemoteSigned` (or use the "bypass" one)
-- right-click on the .ps1 file and then left-click on "Run with PowerShell" 3.
+- right-click on the .ps1 file and then left-click on "Run with PowerShell"
 - the shell will appear for a moment, then it will minimize itself and you will see the GUI, in the background of already opened windows
+3.
-- to close the application, just close the CoverShell window or close the Powershell one minimized
+- to close the application, just close the CoverShell window or the Powershell one minimized

 [optional]
 - if you want to make it an executable file (.exe), you can use [PS2EXE](https://github.com/MScholtes/PS2EXE) or similar applications.